seatgeek/backstage-plugins/plugins/entity-scaffolder-content/README.md

       <EntityScaffolderContent
         templateGroupFilters={[
           // We show all resource templates that have the label `forEntity:system``
-          // on our systen EntityPage
+          // on our system EntityPage
           {
             title: 'Resources',
             filter: (_, template) =>